godotengine/awesome-godot/README.md

 - [Scene Manager](https://github.com/glass-brick/Scene-Manager) - Make nice and customizable scene transitions in one line of code. *(Godot 3 and 4)*
 - [Script-IDE](https://github.com/Maran23/script-ide) - Transforms the script editor into an IDE-like UI.
 Multiline tabs, improved outline, quick open and override, enhanced keyboard navigation.
 - [Shaker](https://github.com/Eneskp3441/Shaker) - Plugin that adds shaking and emitters for cameras, nodes or any property in 2D and 3D.
+- [Signal Lens](https://github.com/yannlemos/signal-lens) - A visual debugger for signals.
+Click on a node in the remote scene tree and instantly view all its signals' connections and emissions in real-time.
+(Plugin for Godot 4.3+)
 - [SignalVisualizer](https://github.com/Ericdowney/SignalVisualizer) - Displays the current scene's signals and connections in a easy to read graph and tree dock.
 - [Simplified Flight Simulation library](https://github.com/fbcosentino/godot-simplified-flightsim) - A library that helps you create a simple airplane/helicopter/spaceship flight simulator. *(Godot 3 and 4)*
 - [SimpleGodotCRTShader](https://github.com/henriquelalves/SimpleGodotCRTShader) - A simple Godot shader that simulates CRT Displays.